 - Economic disparity

 - Education disparity

 - Families and youth

 - Mental health

 CRSP Student Award Paper Criteria:

-- The paper must have been submitted for a course (including independent study) during Summer 2016, Fall 2016 or Spring 2017.
+The paper must have been submitted for a course (including independent study) during the most recent Summer, Fall, or Spring semesters.

-- The paper must include a right aligned header (with biographic information) and a footer (with centered page numbers).
+The paper must include a right aligned header.*

 Past Student Award Winners

 Claire Hortens, MSW 2018 whose paper "Future.
 Forged.
 For Whom?" was written for Jeffry Shook's course "Organizations and Public Policy" in Spring of 2018.